 Carey says CPHHS academic advisors encourage students to study what they truly enjoy, rather than what they think medical schools want to see.

 “If you love sciences, then do science,” she says.
-“On the other hand, if you’re good at science but interested in other aspects of global health, community health, child development or how the body moves or metabolizes food, you should take courses in our college.”
+“On the other hand, if you’re good at science but are interested in other aspects of health such as global health, community health, child development or how the body moves or metabolizes food, you should take courses in our college.